cylc/cylc-doc/src/user-guide/task-implementation/job-scripts.rst

 ``user-env``
    Which is the contents of the :cylc:conf:`[environment]` section.

-Task job scripts are written to the suite's job log directory.
+Task job scripts are written to the workflow's job log directory.
 They can be printed with ``cylc cat-log``.

 .. cylc-scope::